cropsinsilico/cis-girder-plugin/README.md

 If you do choose to enable it, you will be prompted to automatically restart/rebuild Girder.

+## Without Docker
+Simply clone this repo into your `/girder/plugins` directory - you may need to restart the server to see the new plugin.

 ## With Docker
 This plugin will need to be copied into your Docker image for Girder.